 My first impression was getting to the place.
 The Mann Center is a huge covered/outdoor theater, seating about 14,000 between the orchestra, lawn, and the balcony where we sat.
 We had to park on the grass a ways from the theater because it was PACKED.
 I feel like I shouldn't be surprised that a game concert would attract a big crowd, considering I've been to two crowded Video Games Live concerts at the NJPAC in Newark, but maybe because it was a specific franchise, I thought it would be a smaller crowd.
 But in truth, there were droves of young gamers, some cosplaying, many with Zelda t-shirts.
 We even heard an ocarina duet outside the concessions stand.

 At 8:30, the conductor, Eimear Noone stepped out and jumped right in with a loud, fun fanfare.
 Ms. Noone's bio is outstanding!
 She founded the Dublin City Orchestra when she was 21, and she conducted the premiere Zelda symphony concerts in LA and London, as well as the recording included in the Skyward Sword game case.
-She also has a website with pictures of the Zelda concerts.
+She also has a

 I was a little confused at first, because the fanfare was only a few minutes long, and I was worried it was the first movement of the symphony, which would've been a really short concert.
 The opening piece was really cool, though.
 You had the three main themes: the main Zelda theme for Link, Ganon's theme, and Zelda's theme, a.k.a.
 Zelda's Lullaby.
 It also had elements of Skyward Sword, but much of the arrangement was unique takes on these old, well-engrained themes.
 The projector screen also showed clips of a lot of Zelda games with complimentary shots of all three main characters.